 BA/MA in Philosophy

-At the beginning of the junior year, undergraduates may apply for admission to a program of study that leads to the completion of the requirements for both the BA and the MA at the end of the academic year following the senior year.
+At the beginning of the junior year (sixth semester of enrollment), undergraduates may apply for admission to a program of study that leads to the completion of the requirements for both the BA and the MA at the end of the academic year following the senior year.
 Details of the program, including our Regulae and Application for Admission, can be found at the department website.

 The purpose of the BA/MA program is to provide exceptional undergraduate students with an opportunity to pursue the study of philosophy in greater depth than is possible within the BA major program and to earn a master’s degree at Boston University before entering a PhD program at another university.
 The program provides a continuing relationship with a faculty advisor and an opportunity to build up a systematic background in philosophy.
 While the department is prepared, in exceptional cases, to consider applications for admission to the PhD program from a BA/MA candidate, normally the candidate, having completed his or her BA/MA, continues studies for the PhD at another institution.